 Setting Product Writing Goals:

 Writing For Pleasure teachers will set writing goals for writing projects collaboratively with their apprentice writers.
-According to research (Ames & Archer 1988; Covington 2000; Rooke 2013), it is important for children’s pleasure in writing that they are afforded some participation and agency in the formation of learning goals for class writing projects.
-This not only builds the learner’s motivation and engagement in the act of writing, but also helps him or her clarify what has to be undertaken to be successful at it.
+According to research (Ames & Archer 1988; Covington 2000; Rooke 2013), it is important for children’s pleasure in writing that they are afforded some participation and agency in the formation of learning goals for these projects.
+This not only builds the learner’s motivation and engagement in the act of writing, but also helps them to clarify what has to be undertaken to be successful.
 Children who are motivated and find pleasure in writing may also gain higher levels of self-efficacy as a result (Bandura & Schunk, 1981; Butler & Winnie, 1995; Rooke 2013).
 Gadd (2014) claims that this might require the teacher to ask questions like:

 ‘We’ve had a look at a few really good instructional texts from last year’s class.
 So, what might we have to think about to be successful at writing an excellent instructional text?
 Let’s write some product goals down on this flip-chart paper together.’

-Over The Course Of The Project, Set Process Orientated Writing Goals:
+Over The Course Of The Project, Set Process Writing Goals: